Hessa al-Jaber

-Hessa bint Sultan Al Jaber (حصة الجابر) is a Qatari engineer, academic and politician.
+Hessa bint Sultan al-Jaber (حصة الجابر) is a Qatari engineer, academic and politician.
 She was the first Minister of Information and Communications Technology in Qatar following the formation of a new cabinet by the Emir Tamim Bin Hamad Al Thani in 2013.
 In 2017 she was one of four women appointed to the Consultative Assembly, becoming one of the country's first female parliamentarians.

 Education

-Hessa Al Jaber holds a Bachelor of Science in engineering from Kuwait University (1981), and a master's degree and PhD in Computer Science from George Washington University in Washington, D.C.
+Hessa al-Jaber holds a Bachelor of Science in engineering from Kuwait University (1981), and a master's degree and PhD in Computer Science from George Washington University in Washington, D.C.
 (1990).

 Career

 Prior to becoming a minister, Al Jaber held the position of Secretary General of the Supreme Council of Information and Communication Technology since its inception in 2005.

 In June 2016, she was appointed to the supervisory board of the Volkswagen Group.
 At the United Nations, she is a member of a commission for digital development.
 She is a member of the board of directors of the American School of Doha and of the Meeza.

 Currently, she is United Nations ITU broadband commissioner for digital development, commissioner for the WHO/ITU Commission on Information and Accountability for Women and Children's Health, and a member of several boards of directors, including; Qatar University's board of trustees, the board of governors of the American School of Doha, Bloomsbury Qatar Foundation Journals, Qatar Foundation National Research Forum, the Qatar Financial Markets Authority, and the Network of Global Agenda Councils of the WEF.
 She is also the board chairperson of Qatar Satellite Company (Es’hailSat), the chairperson of Mada's board of directors, the Malomatia IT Services Authority, and chair of the board of trustees of the Community College of Qatar.

 Hessa al Jaber is chairman of Trio Investment, a technology investment company that invests in health technology.

 Al Jaber was appointed to the Consultative Council in November 2017 by Emir Tamim bin Hamad Al Thani.
 She was a member of the council until 2021.

 Al Jaber was appointed to the board of Singapore-based DroobiSmit in 2023.
 She was also a speaker at the TRT World Forum in December 2023 held in Istanbul.

-With wide knowledge of ICT development, Al Jaber is a contributor to several working papers, studies, and researches at relevant Arab and global conferences and symposiums.
+With knowledge of ICT development, Al Jaber is a contributor to several working papers, studies, and researches at relevant Arab and global conferences and symposiums.

 Al Jaber is the president of the Qatar Auto Museum.